Trading legend Dauphin leaves void at Trafigura

 Others who have attempted to hand over the reins of power found the process tough.

-Richard Elman, the founder of Hong Kong-based trader Noble Group Ltd (NOBG.SI), stepped down as CEO in 2010 after nearly 25 years running the firm.
+Richard Elman, the founder of Hong Kong-based trader Noble Group Ltd, stepped down as CEO in 2010 after nearly 25 years running the firm.
 He then went through two successors in two years.

 French trading firm Louis Dreyfus, closely controlled by the founding family, has been marked recently by a series of lengthy and embarrassing efforts to find a permanent CEO.